luis-caldas/myimages/README.md

-# Wallpapers
+# Images

-My collection of wallpapers
+My collection of images